 Year-Round Advisory

 Ongoing tax planning for active prediction market traders.
-Estimated tax payment calculations, mid-year projections, and monitoring of IRS or CFTC guidance that could change the correct treatment.
-Includes analysis of Section 475(f)(2) mark-to-market election for high-volume traders.
+Estimated tax payment calculations, mid-year projections, and monitoring of IRS or CFTC guidance that could change the analysis.
+Includes Section 475(f)(2) mark-to-market review where the trader and contract facts make that discussion appropriate.

 Practical tax advice, deadline reminders, and money-saving strategies delivered to your inbox.
 No spam, unsubscribe anytime.